Minegame49/Onexplayer-mini-pro-wiki/Calibration Tuto.md

-# How to calibrate my Joystick ?
+# How to calibrate the Joystick ?

 For calibration OKestGamer have upload a video for this : https://www.youtube.com/watch?v=cLjfeZl-Iyw